OctopusDeploy/docs/docs/api-and-integration/bamboo/bamboo-plugin.md

 For a Java web application you would typically pack the WAR file, which can be included with the path `*.war`.

-For .NET applications you may be packing the DLL files, which can be included with the path `*.dll`.
+For .NET applications you would typically be packing the DLL files, which can be included with the path `*.dll`.

 ### Overwrite existing package